Live-in Caregiver Labour Market Opinion and Employment Contract

 Employment Contract

 The written employment contract will ensure there is a fair working arrangement between you and your employer.
-The employment contract must demonstrate that the Live-in Caregiver Program requirements are met by including a description of:
+The employment contract must demonstrate that the Live-in Caregiver Program requirements are met by including a description of the following:

 • workplace safety insurance coverage for the duration of the employment